mhm-ufz/SMI/README.md

 ## Installation

-Installation instructions can be found in [INSTALL][2] for Windows, MacOS, and GNU/Linux distributions.
+Installation instructions can be found in [INSTALL][2** for Windows, MacOS, and GNU/Linux distributions.

 ## Release Notes

+**Version 2.0.4**

+- Removed dependency on numerical recipes

 **Version 2.0.3**